The Average Wedding Catering Cost, Based on Data From Real Couples

 Guests With Restrictive Diets

-More and more to-be-weds are leaning into making their wedding menus inclusive, with 58% of those surveyed saying they accommodated guests with restrictive diets––a major increase from previous years.
-This includes gluten-free desserts to entire vegan menus.
+More and more to-be-weds are leaning into making their menus inclusive, with 58% of those surveyed saying they accommodated guests with specific dietary needs.
+This involves everything from gluten-free desserts to entire vegan wedding menus.

 Interactive Food Experiences